If you are doing email outreach regularly, you are probably familiar with the Skyscraper Technique.

 - Using a tool to get a list of all the websites that link to that article

-- Writing a better, more thorough, modern, updated verison of that article (“Your Article”)
+- Writing a better, more thorough, modern, updated version of that article (“Your Article”)

 - Reaching out to those websites to ask them to swap their link from Old Article to Your Article